nicolasalliaume/bumblebee/README.md

 Another great feature of Bumblebee is that it allows you to filter the files by providing a simple filtering function with the name of the file as an input (plus any other globals you wish to define) that you can fill in with any logical condition.

-Finally, Bumblebee is really (I mean, really) simple, so you can understand ir easily and make any change you want to suit your replacement requirements.
+Finally, Bumblebee is really (I mean, really) simple, so you can understand ir easily and make any change you want to suit your needs.

 I hope you find *him* usefull!